Deardorff's Glossary of International Economics

 Intra-product specialization Another term for fragmentation.
 Used by Arndt (1997).

-Inventories Goods being kept on hand for future use in production or future sale.
+Inventories Goods being kept on hand for future use as inputs to production or for future sale.

 Invertible Said of a matrix if its inverse exists.
 That is, a matrix A is invertible if there exists another matrix B such that BA=I, where I is the identity matrix.